Customer Privacy Notice

 - Your insurer.

-- Agencies to verify driver and insurance details e.g. the Driver and Vehicle Licensing Agency and the Motor Insurance Database.
+- Agencies to verify driver and insurance details e.g. the Driver and Vehicle Licensing Agency, the Motor Insurance Database and the Motor Insurance Bureau Services

 - Law enforcement agencies for information relating to the accidents and criminal proceedings.